pratyushmaini/pokepurge/README.md

 We use the basic regex filter provided in the implementation.

 We also created a perplexity filter to screen for prompts that are most likely adversarial.
 Optimized prompts like ours use sequences of tokens that often have high perplexity and low fluency.
-We created a perplexity filter with GPT2 to detect prompts like these and to censor them.
+We created a perplexity filter using GPT2 to calculate perplexity and lightGBM as a classifier to detect prompts like these and to censor them.
+We have a high threshold for perplexity to decrease the likelihood of false positives.

 ### Model Modification
 Our main defense involves model editing done by adapting the implementation of the paper [Unified Concept Editing in Diffusion Models](https://github.com/rohitgandikota/unified-concept-editing) to our diffusion model.
 This implementation entails specifying